Tackling tax dodging: the UN Tax Convention

 Tax the super-rich

-Like every prospective UK Prime Minister, while Leader of the Opposition Keir Starmer promised to clamp down on tax avoidance during the 2024 election campaign.
-Now in power, the new UK Labour government has pledged extra money to help HMRC combat tax dodging, after the previous Conservative government slashed the department.
+The Prime Minister has in the past promised to clamp down on tax avoidance.
+The government has provided extra money to help HMRC combat tax dodging, after the previous Conservative government slashed the department.
+However, that won’t be enough to end rampant tax dodging.

 What is the solution to tax dodging?